Cardano price declines, volume increases

-In the last 24 hours, Story, Movement and MANTRA rallied, emerging as top gainers while Artificial Superintelligence Alliance, Lido DAO, Uniswap declined, ranking as top losers in the market.
+In the last 24 hours, BinaryX, PancakeSwap and Berachain rallied, emerging as top gainers while Pi, Kaspa, Celestia declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs